tdube2014/USGS-ECO-Drought-Flow-Image-SOPs/Readme.md

 <p align="center">
   <img src="Equipment Info/Flow Cam/Images/WB 1 camera fix border.png" width="800" title="Avery Brook">
 </p>

 + Note the angle and line of site of the camera to ensure that it is repositioned to the aproprite placement after maintenance or data download.
-+ Set camera to record data every 15 min on the hour and set to standard time.
++ Set camera to standard time and to record digital photos every 15 min on the hour so it coincides with pressures transducer data logging.
 + Download the camera the begining of each month.
 + Record and check camera settings.
 Recored battery level.
 Note any onformation on camera or conditions that may be usefull when QAQC of dat is being performed.
 + label images?
 + Upload to?
-+ Generate a stage discharge rating curve
++ Generate a stage discharge rating curve.
-+

-+ Collect digital Photos